 What To Do In Case Of Dental Emergencies?

-Following are a few first aid guidelines for the most common dental emergencies.
+Following are a few first aid guidelines for handling the most common dental emergencies.

 1. Broken Or Chipped Tooth